-Creating efficient and targeted test scans is critical for maximizing coverage and minimizing runtime while testing your application ecosystem.
-This page highlights the recommended ways to structure your scans based on the following:
+Creating efficient, targeted test scans is critical for maximizing coverage and minimizing runtime when testing your application ecosystem.
+This document outlines recommended ways to structure scans to ensure reliable execution, predictable outcomes, and continuous security improvement.

 The following breakdown groups attacks into logical scans based on common categories and test volumes.
 Each scan recommendation also includes approximate test counts and suggested scan frequency.
-You can use the below Attack Selections while creating a policy, and then utilize the policy while creating a scan.
+You can use the Attack Selections below when creating a policy, and then use the policy when creating a scan.
 While creating the scan, you can also use the recommended schedule.
-For information on how you can split scans based on the attack types and assets, see Number of Tests and Assets.
+For information on how to split scans by attack type and asset, see Number of Tests and Assets.

 Scan Type | Attack Selections | Recommended Schedule | Approximate Tests |